SebastianWaterhouse/Ahshkl/README.md

 Planned Next Update
 ===================
-CAUTION: May change, little chance of doing so, as by the time it is here, I have already started working on it Body parts and objects, tier system for body parts.
+CAUTION: May change, little chance of doing so, as by the time it is here, I have already started working on it Either more body parts or object rendering

 Supah Dupah Sneek Peek!
 =======================
 CAUTION: SUBJECT TO EXTREME CHANGE

-Add more body parts and objects!

-REALLY REALLY UNSTABLE POSSIBILITIES FOR SOON(ish) Framework for bopa combinations to create
+T2 Bopas?

 Credits
 =======